Frequently Asked Questions

 Why did I get an error message?

-Measles hold: Born after Jan.
-1, 1957?
-Are you immunized?
+Measles hold: If you were born after Jan.
+1, 1957, are you immunized?
 Does the Student Health Center have the documentation?

 Instructor Approval: Are you trying to register for a class that requires instructor approval?

 Major Code: Is the class outside of your program?

 Other Holds: Parking tickets?
 Overdue library book?

 Contact the department that placed the hold and resolve it!

 You need both departmental and Graduate School approval to register for thesis credits.
 Contact your program advisor, then the Graduate School.
 You may be required to submit the Continuous Enrollment (699) Registration Authorization Form.

 I can't log on to MyWestern.
 What do I do?